 Because the process relies on using small beads to remove incremental amounts of material from the machined part’s surface, it is possible that the post-process can affect the dimensional accuracy of the part (though only slightly).
 Bead blasting is primarily used for aesthetic applications and products that require good visual qualities.

 The powder coating process consists of applying a thin layer of dry polymer powder to the machined part to add strength and wear-resistance.
-Various layers of powder coating can be applied to parts to increase strength, however, this might affect the dimensional tolerances of the finished component.
+Various layers of powder coating can be applied to parts in order to increase strength, however this might affect the dimensional tolerances of the finished component.

 Powder coating is compatible with all machining metals and enables users to choose from a wide variety of color finishes.
 The post-process can also be combined with bead blasting for a superior smooth finish—ideal for end-use products.